SK Roeselare

 Sportkring Roeselare, abbreviated to SK Roeselare, also known in French as SK Roulers, is a Belgian football club from the city of Roeselare in West Flanders.
-The club set to play in Belgian Division 1 from 2025–26, the third tier of Belgian football after promotion from Belgian Division 2 in 2024–25.
+The club currently play in Belgian Division 1, the third tier of Belgian football.
 Its matricule is 8264 and club has black and white as club colours.

 History

 In 1975, VK Dadizele joined the Belgian FA, receiving matricule 8264.
 The club never left the Belgian Provincial Leagues, but almost gained promotion to the national level in 2019 via the promotion playoffs.